Ulmus laevis: Subspecies and varieties

 Several putative varieties have been identified.
 A var. celtidea from Ukraine was reported by Rogowicz in the middle of the 19th century, but no examples are known to survive.
 Another, var. parvifolia, has been reported from Serbia.
 A third, var. simplicidens, is very rare; the only example known to survive is at the National Botanic Garden of Latvia in Salaspils.
 Kew had a grafted var. glabra in the early 20th century (provenance unknown), a clone of which is present at Wakehurst Place.

 Cultivars

 Compared with the other European species of elm, U. laevis has received scant horticultural attention, there being only nine recorded cultivars:

 In Russia other ornamental forms are recognized: f. argentovariegata, f. rubra, and f. tiliifolia.
 A pyramidal form was reported in 1888 from the Fredericksfelde cemetery in Berlin by Bolle.
-A line of similar monopodial trees grows (2019) on the island in the Lot at Entraygues, France.